 And most importantly, make sure you thank your supporters for their donations!

 Only logged-in fans can contribute, and they will see a Support button.
-Fans not logged in will see the Sign In To Support button instead.
+Fans not logged in should Sign In/Up to Support.

-Fan clicks the Support button and see the pop-up which shows the short information about your Crowdfunding Campaign: Campaign Title, Artist Name, Field with the Sum, PayPal, and Cancel buttons.
+Fan clicks the Support button and see the pop-up which shows the short information about your Crowdfunding Campaign: Campaign Title, Artist Name, Field with the Sum, Add to cart, and Cancel buttons.
 A fan can set their own donation amount but not less than the minimum payment you set.

-When a fan clicks on the PayPal button, the PayPal widget connects a fan with the payment system where the fan can then complete their donation.
+When a fan clicks on the Add to cart button, the donation is added to the fan's cart where the fan can then complete their donation.